 Or contact the International Ringette Federation at:

 s-mail: Betty Shields, President Box 117, R.R.
-3 Wakefield, Québec J0X 3G0 phone: (819) 827-5143 FAX: (819) 827-5144
+3 Wakefield, Quebec J0X 3G0 phone: (819) 827-5143 FAX: (819) 827-5144

 And here is a link to a more informal description of Ringette.
-Here is a news release for Ringette in the USA.

-The St. Albert Ringette Association hosted the 1996 World Ringette Championship Qualifier in St. Albert, Alberta.
+This past weekend the St. Albert Ringette Association hosted the 1996 World Ringette Championship Qualifier in St. Albert, Alberta.

 Because there does not yet exist a national team for ringette in Canada, this tournament will determine the Canadian representative for the 1996 World Ringette Championships in Stockholm, Sweden.
 Each province sent a representative team made up of elite players, 16 and over.

 Many of these players recently competed in both the Canada Winter Games as well as the spring time Canadian Ringette Championships.